BigH018/Game-Automation-Tool/README.md

 - **Audio shiny detection** — cross-correlates live audio against a WAV template; stops the macro and alerts you instantly
 - **Discord notifications** — optional webhook alert on shiny detection with a test button
 - **Rebindable hotkeys** — all 8 macro toggle keys and all in-game keys (Sweet Scent move, A button, Water, Repel, Map) are rebindable from the UI
+- **Multi-device network control** — run BH Tools on multiple machines simultaneously; one machine acts as the controller and sends start/stop commands to up to 4 remote farm nodes over TCP (port 6789).
+Each machine can also run as a listener/farm node, receiving commands from the controller.
+Supports Sweet Scent, Berry Farming, Singles Farming, and GTL Sniper remotely
 - **Dark / Light theme** toggle
 - **Save / Load settings** — full config persisted to JSON
 - **GTL price sniping** — OCR reads the price region, compares against your max price, and auto-buys